AnonymousX86/enigma-bot/docs/README.md

 - info
 ### To do
 - creating ticket with reaction
 - creating ticket by sending a message
+- changes proposing

 ## [Fun](https://github.com/AnonymousX86/Enigma-Bot/blob/master/enigma/cogs/fun.py)
 How to send images from imigur [source](https://stackoverflow.com/questions/57043797/discord-py-getting-random-imgur-images).